 Thank Goodness it is downhill to the final stop.
 A traditional family business from the state of Michoacon serves popsicles and ice cream. the most interesting flavor is tamarind and chile .
 It is sweet, sour and spicy all at once.

-Three hours and a dozen exotic flavors mixed with history and culture for only $55.
+Three hours and a dozen exotic flavors mixed with history and culture all for one reasonable price.
 What a great deal. you can find the tour on line at Vallarta Eats website .
 The walking food tour we took in Puerto Vallarta was aptly named mole and pozole, but we suspect the other tours they offer are equally interesting and delicious.